Procession of Ants: Description

 Procession of Ants by David Bowen is a series of 15 ants made of steel.
 Stretching over a span of about 20 feet, the ants travel from the east to the west and up a wall.
 The grounds on which the sculpture is located consists of a flower bed holding trees and gravel.
 The back side of each ant consists of a large bent piece of steel facing open towards the east side.
 The centers and heads of the ants are smaller in size with oversize bent pieces of steel attached as legs.
 The sculpture was both created and acquired in 1998 when Bowen won the competition to create more artworks for IUPUI.

 Artist

 The artist, David Bowen, works mostly with kinetic, robotic, interactive and sculptural pieces.
 Bowen attended Herron School of Art and Design for his undergraduate degree and he attended the University of Minnesota where he earned his MFA in 2004.
 He is now an assistant professor of sculpture at the University of Minnesota in Duluth.
 Bowen is interested in botany and the kinetic growth of organisms in relation to technology.
 In an interview, Bowen states that his work is based on interactive growth.
-In 2008, Bowen exhibited his work in New York City, NY in collaboration with Sculpture Space.
+In 2008, Bowen was a resident at Sculpture Space in Utica, New York.